woic-ej/react-crud-for-mentees/README.md

     step 4: npm start

 ## To do
-Make the ShowUser, CreateUser, EditUser page work!
+Make ShowUser, CreateUser, and EditUser pages work! <br/>
-Detailed descriptions are written on each page.
+Detailed descriptions are written on each page. <br/>
 Good luck and happy coding 😁